szaumoor/ZSTweaks/README.md

 - Hits with this weapon reduce Fire Resistance by 25% (doesn't stack) for 2 rounds.
 - Special ability: **Witch's Wrath** once per day.
 It works as a Sunfire that causes 8d6+10 fire damage to all enemies around the caster, without affecting party members.
 The damage will be increased by 4d6+10 if the target is affected by Panic.
 The explosion itself will cause Horror and Slow for 3 rounds unless a Save vs. Spell at -2 is made.

+**Component 1599:** Make Psion's Blade more offensively powerful against Illithids

+I like the idea of the sword and it's a little too boring beyond the affect of the great +5 enchantment.
+Now:

+- Deals 1d10+5 damage, but against mind flayers, it deals 1d10+8 (as if it was a +8 weapon without being one)
+- THAC0 bonus: +5, but against mind flayers, it's +8
+- Mind flayers struck with this weapon must Save vs. Death at -3 or die instantly.
+You'll see a "Illithid destroyed" message in the log when it happens.
+However, this effect can only be attempted on the same mind flayer once per round.

 </details>

 ---